Frequently Asked Questions for Active Employees

 What if the person who dies is the policy holder?

-In the event our employee (active or retired) passes the district will offer the “Surviving Spouse” the opportunity to continue coverage at 100% of the cost.
-District subsidized coverage ends the date of the death.*
+In the event the employee (active or retired) passes the district will offer the “Surviving Spouse” the opportunity to continue coverage at 100% of the cost.
+District subsidized coverage ends the last day of the month of the indivudual's death.*